Application Deadline Has Passed

 - A resume or curriculum vitae*

-* Please follow these file naming conventions: last name, first name_document type.
-Example: “Lastname, Firstname_cover letter.pdf”
+* Please follow these file naming conventions: Last name, First name_document type.
+Example: “Doe, John_cover letter.pdf”

 Finalists will be contacted for interviews.
-Accepted interns will be notified between mid-March and early April 2021.
+Offers will be made between mid-March and early April 2022.

 Penn Museum Intern Stipend